GDPR Privacy notice for applicants

 7. WHERE DID WE COLLECT THIS DATA FROM?

-We usually only collect information for Data Subjects directly.
+We usually only collect information from Data Subjects directly.

 In the context of employment, we may also have obtained your data from one of the sources below.